rohan-corbyn/weather-calendar-practice/README.md

 # Weather Calendar

- An ongoing project to create an interactive weather callendar application using React.
+ An ongoing project to create an interactive weather callendar application to practice React.